nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_FETCHING.md

 Once you have your fetch written correctly, refresh your browser and go to the Network tab in your dev tools.
 You will see an entry labeled `fetch`.
 If you click on that request, you can preview the response.

 ![](./images/qqipDG07AL.gif)

+## Printing the Response
+Once you've confirmed that the data is coming back correctly from your `fetch`, call the printer functions you wrote in previous Daily Journal exercises to print the data from your json-server API to the DOM.